 *UPDATE* — You can watch us cooking up this combo of Smoked Tomato Bisque and Smoked Brisket Grilled Cheese Sandwiches over on AM Northwest.

-Creamy, indulgent, comforting, vegetarian, smoky, tomatoey, soup.
+Creamy, indulgent, comforting, vegetarian, smoky tomato soup.
 What could be better on a fall day?

-After creating the ridiculously out of this world Smoked Bloody Mary’s last winter, we couldn’t stop thinking of other things to do with smoked tomatoes.
+After creating the ridiculously out of this world Smoked Bloody Mary’s and Smoked Marinara Sauce last winter, we couldn’t stop thinking of other things to do with smoked tomatoes.
 The first thing that popped into my head was tomato soup.
 What’s better than a simple tomato soup?
 Adding a bit of cream making it even more comforting.

 We had friends coming over the afternoon I was making the soup who happened to be vegetarian, so hubs made me promise to keep this recipe veggie friendly.
 That meant no bacon!

 This is an excellent way to eat something with that smoky delicious flavor, but is entirely vegetarian.

 But in case you want to step this recipe up a notch in flavor you can always start the soup with bacon, reserve the bacon pieces, and then top the soup with the crunchy salty bacon.
 I’ve made the soup both ways, and the flavor is awesome either way – bacon or no bacon.
 And it was a hit with the friends.